Hospice supporter takes on Boxing Challenge in memory of her Mum

 Share this story

-Alice Fawcett, aged 26, is training for her first ever Charity Boxing Event to raise money for people supported by Arthur Rank Hospice Charity.
+Alice Fawcett, aged 26, took on her first ever Charity Boxing Event to raise money for people supported by Arthur Rank Hospice Charity.

-Alice, from Impington in Cambridge, kindly shared her reasons for taking on the hardest challenge she’s ever set her mind to:
+Alice, from Impington in Cambridge, kindly shared her reasons for taking on the hardest challenge she’d ever set her mind to:

 “I chose to raise money for Arthur Rank Hospice Charity as it is a cause close to my heart.
 In May 2025, my lovely Mum, Linda, passed away, without pain, in the Inpatient Unit at the Hospice, after being diagnosed with Alzheimer’s in 2020, aged 55.